-We Perform Christian Krohg art authentication.
-Christian Krohg appraisal.
-Christian Krohg certificates of authenticity (COA).
-Christian Krohg analysis, research, scientific tests, full art authentications.
+We perform Christian Krohg art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Christian Krohg or we will sell it for you.

 Christian Krohg was a Norwegian naturalist painter, author and journalist.
 Krohg was educated in Germany and worked in Paris from 1881 to 1882.
 Inspired by the thoughts of the realists he chose motives primarily from everyday life – often its darker or socially inferior sides.
 Particularly well known are his pictures of prostitutes, and his novel Albertine from 1886 is about this theme.
 The book caused a scandal when first published, and was confiscated by the police.
 Krogh’s powerful and straightforward style made him one of the leading figures in the transition from romanticism to naturalism, characteristic of Norwegian art in this period.
 Through his periodic residence at Skagen, where he arrived for the first time in 1879, he had great influence on Anna and Michael Ancher.